 Every rose has its thorn, right?
 To lighten things up (literally), when mixed with sugar and dried, methyl salicylate is triboluminescent.
 Which is almost as fun to say, as it is to see.
 It's an optical phenomenon in which light is generated through the breaking of chemical bonds in a material when they are pulled apart, ripped, scratched, crushed, or rubbed.
 Next time you've got some Wintergreen Life Savers and a dark room, try it out.

-This an organic compound is made synthetically or obtained from mint oils.
-In Deep Blue's case, it is from Peppermint Oil.
+This organic compound is made synthetically or obtained from mint oils.
+In Deep Blue's case, it is from peppermint oil.

 It also has weak analgesic (pain-killing) effects due to its selective activation of our κ-opioid receptor.
 This protein mediates many effects including changing our perception of pain, consciousness, motor control, and mood.

 This waxy solid has a strong aromatic odor.
 It is found in the wood of the evergreen tree Cinnamomum camphora; Dryobalanops aromatica; Ocotea usambarensis; and dried rosemary leaves (Rosmarinus officinalis).
 It is used primarily for its scent.
-Additionally, it's easily absorbed through the skin and produces a cool-feeling like menthol.
+It's easily absorbed through the skin and produces a cool-feeling like menthol.

 Tansy, Tanacetum vulgare, is a perennial, herbaceous flowering plant of the aster family, with a scent similar to camphor.
 Since 8th century AD, tansy has been used for a variety of medicinal or insecticide purposes.
 In many North American areas, it is classified as an invasive species and although rare, it can be toxic to humans and animals.
 Evidence to support the use of tansy for any pharmacological indication is lacking.